Spanish hospital enlists therapy dogs to boost ICU patients' morale

 The visit was part of a trial launched by the Hospital del Mar in Barcelona and the Affinity Foundation, which specialises in pet therapy, to improve the emotional well-being of patients in intensive care units (ICU).

-Patients in the programme receive two visits each week of 15 to 20 minutes each.
+Patients in the programme receive two visits a week, with each visit lasting 15 to 20 minutes.

 "For now it's just a perception, but it seems to us that there's a benefit for patients," said Lucia Picazo, an ICU doctor.